simonprovost/Auto-SKWE/README.md

 ### Root:

-The repository's root directory contains two critical components: the *run.sh* script, which enables your to run the analysis on all main.py files contained within the script and to log the results of the auto-ML pipeline to the appropriate location.
+The repository's root directory contains two critical components: the *run.sh* script, which enables you to run the analysis on all main.py files contained within the script and to log the results of the auto-ML pipeline to the appropriate location.
-The three *main_X_dataset.py* files contain the pre-processing, and the AutoML pipeline, from opening and reading the dataset to feeding the data into the `PreProcess class` to ensure that the data meets the Auto-Sklearn requirements and running the Auto-ML tools to extract relevant information thanks to the `Process class` to determine if the data has been properly classified.
+The three *main_X_dataset.py* files contain the pre-processing, and the AutoML pipeline, from opening and reading the dataset to feed the data into the `PreProcess class` to ensure that the data meets the Auto-Sklearn requirements and running the Auto-ML tools to extract relevant information thanks to the `Process class` to determine if the data has been properly classified.

 ### Datasets:

-The datasets folder contains all of the datasets currently being used for analysis, along with their associated feature definitions along few .docx /.pdf files.
+The datasets folder contains all of the datasets currently being used for analysis, along with their associated features definitions (.docx /.pdf files).

 ### Params:

-The params folder contains all of the parameters files used to feed the AutoML pipeline.
+The params folder contains all of the parameter files used to feed the AutoML pipeline.
 You are welcome to use those that are already available or to add new ones to the folder.
 Instead of modifying the `main.py`, we add some configuration files that contain the parameters for the AutoML pipeline that will be fed.
 The files function as a `KEY VALUE` like a Python dictionary.
 If the `VALUE` is also a dictionary, write it as a